Table of contents

 Worker productivity refers to the amount of output produced per work hour.
-In other words, the calculation is:
+In other words, the calculation for the productivity of labor is:

 Productivity = output / work hours